 Many people start off learning English by watching English films with subtitles or listening to podcasts.
 Both of which are fantastic and definitely something you should do to supplement your learning.
 However, the number one best way to learn English is to attend a class.

 Our recommendation is of course with us at Lingoda.
-Not only can you attend classes at your convenience, progress at your own speed and vary your learning with Marathon and Sprint challenges, but you’ll always be learning with the best English speakers, which ensures your learning starts off on the right foot.
-And what’s better is when you move to your English speaking country of choice (see point number 2) you can still continue your classes with minimal disruption.
+Not only can you attend classes at your convenience, progress at your own speed and vary your learning with the Sprint challenge, but you’ll always be learning with the best English speakers, which ensures your learning starts off on the right foot.
+And what’s better is when you move to your English-speaking country of choice (see point number 2) you can still continue your classes with minimal disruption.

 It’s important to learn the basics, understand the structure of a language and build your vocabulary but the second best way to learn English is to actually fully immerse yourself in the language.
 Nothing is more potent than being surrounded on a daily basis by the language you’re trying to learn.
 Interacting regularly in English, whether it’s for something simple like buying groceries, asking for directions or a small conversation with your neighbour, will do wonders for your language learning.